lillian-al/BIManalyst_g_44/A5/README.md

 <details>
   <summary><strong>Mahdi's reflection</strong></summary>

-  At the start of the course, I was a Modeler, but by the end, I happily consider myself a self-learner in OpenBIM!
+  At the start of the course, I was a **Modeler**, but by the end I happily consider myself a **self-learner** in OpenBIM.
 While I know there's still a lot to master both in terms of BIM tools and programming skills on Python, this course helped me to establish a stronger plan.
+Thanks to Moussa, our manager, I learned fast how to tackle mistakes while coding.
+At the beginning of the course, my Python knowledge was quite limited, but that didn’t hold me back.
+Now I’ve developed my coding skills and gained the confidence to keep learning and growing in this area.
+The journey with Python has just begun, and I’m excited to see where I can go with it!

-During the course, Lilian and I tackeld a concrete challenge!
-Our mission was to develop a tool that could verify the accuracy of construction cost estimates for all the concrete columns in the Building #2406 case.
+During the course, Lilian and I tackeld a concrete challenge, our mission was to develop a tool that could verify the accuracy of construction cost estimates for all the concrete columns in the Building #2406 case.
 The result for me was a deeper appreciation for OpenBIM as a main tool shaping the future of the construction field.

-With my knowledge in Revit, this experience added to my ambition to look deeper into Python and OpenBIM.
+With my current knowledge in Revit, this experience added to my ambition to look deeper into Python and OpenBIM.
 My (current) final goal is to step into the role of a construction manager equipped with the skills to use these tools and supercharge construction management efficiency!
 I plan to become a BIM manager in the near future, using these skills to grow into a more independent and efficient construction manager.

 </details>